 One positive outcome of the pilot is that the chosen community is especially active and rich in traveller-generated data.
 However, all of these ten postings are chosen from the 'excellent travel stories' index.
 This index has been arranged by the moderator based on the geographical areas the travellers visited.
 It has a list of links to the travel stories located in the 'travel stories' section.
 One concern is that this may not represent the whole community.
 Although using the 'excellent travel stories' index enable the easy location of the travel stories related to Cambridge, it imposes certain limitations: the less excellent travel stories may not be chosen.
 Additionally, the index was arranged on 02/04/2008, which means the travel stories published after this date are not included in the index.
 It is more of the moderators' choice than the real representation of all travel stories.
-This leads to the revision of sampling strategy to include all postings between January 2009 and January 2010 regarding discussions about travel in the UK at the 'travel stories' section in the UK forum instead of relying merely on the 'excellent travel stories' index.
+This leads to the revision of sampling strategy to include all postings between January 2009 and January 2010 regarding discussions about travel in the UK at the 'travel stories' index.